 2. Mike Alstott, 5,088 yards, 1996-2006

 Alstott is second on the Buccaneers' career rushing list despite never rushing for 1,000 yards in a season.
 Of course, that's no blemish on his resume given that he played fullback, not tailback.
 Alstott was so productive for that position that he made six straight Pro Bowls from 1997-2002.
-No other offensive player in franchise history has been to as many Pro Bowls as Alstott, though current star receiver Mike Evans has five and a chance for more.
+No other offensive player in franchise history has been to more Pro Bowls as Alstott, though star receiver Mike Evans did tie that mark in 2024.

 Alstott did get very close to that 1,000-yard mark in 1999 when he turned a career-high 242 carries into 949 yards and seven touchdowns.
 From 1997 through 2002, he averaged just under 700 rushing yards per season.
 During all but the last of those six seasons, he was sharing the backfield with his "Thunder & Lightning" teammate Warrick Dunn, which tended to put a cap on the number of carries either player got.